 I mentioned at the beginning of April that I ordered a new blue ombre rug for our entryway.
-It finally arrived, and I’m feeling relieved because the bold color is exactly what I wanted to wake up the space.
-Like many makeover projects, the rug is only the jumping off point.
+It finally arrived, and I’m feeling relieved because the bold colour is exactly what I wanted to wake up the space.
+As with many makeover projects, the rug is only the jumping-off point.
 Sometimes new accessories are all you need to refresh a space, but in this case, our entryway design plan requires a whole lot more to create a welcoming first impression.

-From the moment we moved into this home I have despised the flooring.
-Not only is it lifting, but the pattern and colors are terrible.
+From the moment we moved into this home, I have despised the flooring.
+Not only is it lifting, but the pattern and colours are terrible.
 I don’t care how beautiful an area rug is, it’s never going to camouflage this ugliness.

 Although I haven’t finalized the tile, I’m leaning towards a charcoal slate floor.

 2) Remove Existing Trim and Add Panel Detailing

 I must also put the reddish stain that accompanies the wimpy oak trim into the same ugly category as the linoleum.
 It all needs to go.
 No explanation necessary.

 I’d love simple shaker style paneling like this entryway by Hello from the Natos with built-in ledge and hooks for extra functionality.

 3) Change Out or Modify the Closet Doors

 The existing bifold doors are builder’s basic in design and don’t allow complete access to the closet.